Get free shipping on all orders - Ends Sunday!

 What does osteosarcoma in dogs look like?

-Osteosarcoma in dogs looks like swelling or a mass on the limb, with lameness, pain, and a noticeable change in the dog's gait.
+Osteosarcoma in dogs looks like enlargement or a mass on the limb, with lameness, discomfort, and a noticeable change in the dog's gait.

 What are the causes of osteosarcoma in dogs?